 An “engaged employee” is one who is fully involved in, and enthusiastic about, his or her work, and thus will act in a way that furthers their organization’s interests.
-An engaged employee is aware of business context, and works with colleagues to improve performance within the job for the benefit of the organization.
+An engaged employee is aware of the organizational goals and works with colleagues to improve performance within the job for the benefit of the organization.
 It is a positive attitude held by the employees towards the organization and its values.

 Categories of employee engagement